 - Plan emergency work

-This month’s reliability tip will help your plant to work in the right direction.
+This month’s tip for maintenance planning will help your plant to work in the right direction.

-The planning work process is not a stand alone process.
+The planning work process does not stand alone!

-The planning process is just a piece of our complete planning and scheduling manual we use to customize to our client’s needs.
-But identifying the maintenance planning process is a very good starting point, your plant can continue the work flow identification in the same format for scheduling, work order initiation, etc.
+The planning process is just a piece of our complete planning and scheduling manual we customize to our client’s needs.
+But identifying it is a very good starting point, your plant can continue the work flow identification in the same format for scheduling, work order initiation, etc.